YessicaSD/CITM_3_GameEngine/README.md

 # Instructions:

-- Drag an fbx to the scene to create a hirearchy of gameobjects that represents it.
+- Drag an fbx from the "Assets" panel to the "Scene" panel to create the hirearchy of gameobjects that represents it.

 ## Mouse picking
 - Click on any object with a mehs